ilblackdragon/django-themes/README.rst

 License
 -----------

-Copyright (C) 2011 Ilya Polosukhin
-This program is licensed under the MIT License (see LICENSE)
+Copyright (C) 2011-2013 Ilya Polosukhin and Vlad Frolov This program is licensed under the MIT License (see LICENSE)